rioki/www.rioki.org/content/posts/2016-04-18-recusive-descent-parser.md

 The `error` function takes the line and file info with the error message and makes a nice "file(line): msg" string and throws it via a `runtime_error`.

-If you are writing a parser for a programing language you may want to look into error recovery.
+If you are writing a parser for a programming language you may want to look into error recovery.
 The basic idea it to log the error onto some error stream and return the ERROR token.
 Then one of the overlaying functions then try to find the next token that makes sense and continue parsing from there.
 But since this